parse-community/docs/_includes/common/performance.md

 * Number
 * Other

-We score each query according to the above metrics, and make sure we create a unique index on the three top-scoring fields for each query.
-For a compound query that consists of an OR of subqueries, we compute the top three indexes for each subquery.

 Even the best indexing strategy can be defeated by suboptimal queries.
-You will need to design queries that work hand in hand with smart indexing to deliver performant apps.

 ## Efficient Query Design